 - Spraying: The Department uses a contracted guiderail weed-control spraying program.
 This has been highly effective in reducing the overgrowth of vegetation near guiderails, and thus increasing the efficiency of mowing efforts. - Mowing: In conjunction with road right-of-way clearing efforts, roadside mowing has been very thorough and effective, but it has been difficult to meet the town-wide needs as quickly as regrowth overtakes progress, especially in a wetter than normal summer.
-In 2022 we applied two mowing passes to main roads as well as a single pass to all subdivisions.
-The Department had added the supplemental capacity of a mower attachment to the skid steer that we intended to deploy starting in 2022, but it proved not to be effective and was returned for a full refund.
-We have instead acquired a smaller multi-use tractor which will be outfitted with a sickle-bar attachment for this year. - Brush/Tree Trimming: Road right-of-way clearing touch-up efforts were intensively applied to several main roads as we continue with our annual plan in keeping up.
-Systematic tree canopy clearing continued with Military Hwy.
+In 2023 we applied two to three mowing passes to main roads as well as a single pass to all subdivisions.
+The Department added the supplemental capacity of a small Kubota tractor with sickle bar mower attachment that assisted in keeping pace with mowing needs. - Brush/Tree Trimming: Road right-of-way clearing touch-up efforts were intensively applied to several main roads as we continue with our annual plan in keeping up.
+Systematic tree canopy clearing continued with efforts at Lambtown Road, Lantern Hill Road, Long Cove Road, and Military Highway.